elcicd/el-CICD-docs/README.md

 ##### Scan

 Code should be scanned to ensure coding standards are being followed, for coverage metrics of the tests, and for possible security vulnerabilities and exposures.
 Ideally the build should fail if any of these metrics fail to meet organizational standards, but in practice it takes a disciplined and mature organization to implement this.
 Many organizations instead take the issues discovered here, prioritize them, and feed them back into the project plan to be dealt with later.
+Problems handled in the latter fashion is sometimes referred to as _technical debt_.

 #### Standardization